Unit 4 - Practice Quiz

 B. Evaluating results

-C. Training Needs Analysis (TNA)
+D. Training Needs Analysis (TNA)

 17 Which form of counselling is characterized by the counsellor listening and encouraging the employee to explain their problems and find their own solutions?

-A. Descriptive Counselling
+A. Non-Directive Counselling

 B. Cooperative Counselling

-C. Non-Directive Counselling
+C. Directive Counselling

 18 In Assessment Centers used for potential appraisal, which activity is commonly used to simulate handling a manager's correspondence and decision-making?